Journal or Book Title

 Cambridge University Press

 Liebman, Matthew Z.; Helmers, Matthew J.; Schulte-Moore, Lisa A.; and Chase, Craig A., "Using biodiversity to link agricultural productivity with environmental quality: Results from three field experiments in Iowa" (2013).
 Agricultural and Biosystems Engineering Publications.
-Paper 373.
+373.

 Agricultural Science Commons, Agriculture Commons, Agronomy and Crop Sciences Commons, Bioresource and Agricultural Engineering Commons, Natural Resources Management and Policy Commons, Sustainability Commons